George Headley: Early life

 Headley was born in Colón, Panama, on 30 May 1909, the son of DeCourcy Headley and Irene Roberts.
-Neither of Headley's parents was from Panama; his father was from Barbados and his mother from Jamaica, but they had moved to Panama while DeCourcey worked on the construction of the Panama Canal.
+His father was from Barbados and his mother from Jamaica, but they had moved to Panama while DeCourcey worked on the construction of the Panama Canal.
 By the time Headley was five years old the Canal was complete, and the family moved to Cuba in search of further employment.
 In 1919, concerned by the amount of Spanish being spoken by her son, Headley's mother took him to Jamaica so he could be educated in an English-speaking school.

 Headley moved in with his mother's sister-in-law Mrs Clarence Smith, in Rae Town, Kingston, and remained with her until her death in 1933.
 His mother returned to Cuba, but regularly exchanged letters with her son.
 He attended Calabar Elementary School, where he played for the school cricket team as a wicket-keeper, although a meagre sporting budget meant he had to do so without gloves.
 Later, he continued his education at Kingston High School.
 Taking part in all-day cricket matches at the local Crabhole Park, Headley began to attract local attention, and aged 16, he joined Raetown Cricket Club.
 In 1925 he scored his first century, batting at number three in the batting order in a match for Raetown against Clovelly.

 On leaving school, Headley was appointed as a temporary clerk in a magistrate's court; this enabled him to play competitive cricket for the St Andrew's Police side in 1926, in a cup competition.
 Some impressive performances for the club earned him an invitation to practice with the Jamaica Colts team.
 However, his job made it impossible to attend, and he was not considered for the Jamaican side against Lord Tennyson's English touring side in 1927.
 That year, Headley began working for Keeling–Lindo Estates, in St Catherine.
 The firm were enthusiastic cricket patrons, allowing employees time off to play in matches, so that Headley was able to attend practice with the Jamaica team on a regular basis.
 He also moved to the St Catherine Cricket Club, captained by his immediate superior in Keeling–Lindo.
 To generate more income, Headley took a second job, working for the Jamaica Fruit and Shipping Company, but he wanted a secure profession.
 To this end, he planned to move to America to pursue a career in dentistry.
 However, he was now on the verge of the Jamaica team and a delay in the arrival of the application forms for his American work permit allowed him to make his first-class debut for Jamaica against another touring team led by Lord Tennyson.